 I had some leftover pineapple and made this pineapple fried rice for lunch.
 I prepped the ingredients for about 10-15 minutes, then fired up the wok and cooked the rice.
 All it took was 20 minutes max, from prep to finish.
 The tempting good smell while I was working set my stomach rumbling.
 My lunch was absolutely delightful.

 How Many Calories Are in Pineapple Fried Rice

 Calories and nutrition information is important when it comes to carb such as rice.
 The good news is that this Pineapple Fried Rice recipe is low in calories, at only

 Do try out this pineapple fried rice recipe.
-If you don’t have fresh pineapple, canned ones would do, but nothing beats biting into the sweet, juicy, and slightly tangy pineapple that bursts with freshness and flavors.
-Another fried rice that is seriously delectable is Malaysian belacan (prawn paste) fried rice but I will have to share the recipe with you in the future.
+If you don’t have fresh pineapple, canned ones would do, but nothing beats biting into sweet, juicy, and slightly tangy fresh pineapple that bursts with freshness and flavors.
+Another fried rice that is seriously delectable is Malaysian belacan (shrimp paste) fried rice but I will have to share the recipe with you in the future.

 SUBSCRIBE TO RASA MALAYSIA NEWSLETTER AND GET EASY AND DELICIOUS RECIPES DELIVERED TO YOUR INBOX.
 If you try my recipe, please use hashtag #rasamalaysia on social media so I can see your creations!
 Follow me on Facebook | Instagram | Pinterest | Twitter for new recipes, giveaways and more.